abhishek655463/getting_started_with_Web_design/README.md

 >Develope them for all the Device and add animationa and other element in the the Web.
 >> either using (HTML,CSS,JS)
 >> or using (no code tool --> Webflow)
+---

+## type of Website Basically have
+* Ecommerce website --> selling products
+* Marketing/Business Website --> Website We like Tesla website or other brands where we see the story and in general features of products/company.
+* Content --> website Contain blogs and Media.
+* Educatioanl Website --> online course, of learning Stuff.
+* Protfolio Website --> Show experice pf work of business and Person.
+* Web app --> like Air bnb, Amazone, google etc.
+>>note :- web app category very Different from other above mentioned websites.